KevinKevinSmith/SpringBootTest/Readme.md

 13. End of Writing Business Logic and Testing Post Request
 14. Deleting Students
 15. End of Exercise
+16. End of Solution and my needs of the tutorial

 ## To run in current state
 Requires: